Understanding local needs

 - How do you gather information from and about self-funders?

 A more detailed understanding will shape the right support and responses.
 It will help identify where breaks are not being addressed, discussed or provided.
-This can enable analysis about equalities and needs groups, and identify gaps and opportunities.
-Who is doing this well, and who isn’t?
+This can enable analysis about equalities and different needs groups, and identify gaps and opportunities.

 Employers, including local authorities, should improve the skills of assessors and continuity of skillsCarers’ Breaks Reference Group discussion, February 2019

-Commissioners, with others, will want to consider what improvements are needed in terms of assessments in relation to breaks.
+Commissioners, with others, will want to consider how assessments can be improved in relation to carers’ breaks.
 Recording and addressing relevant information is one aspect of understanding needs and impacts.
 Another key aspect is exploring options and developing solutions with carers so that they get the breaks they need.

 National evidence reveals issues with the quality of carers’ assessments – there is a huge variation in how they are carried out, recorded and implemented.
 They are often not outcome-focused, updated or followed up.
 Carers are unsure what assessments are for or even if they’ve had one.
-There is a need to get the basics right in order to be Care Act compliant.
+Assessments should be helpful to the carer and there is a need to get the basics right in order to be Care Act compliant.

 Many assessments do not properly address the carer’s need for a break.
-The State of caring report (Carers UK 2018) noted that the need to have regular breaks from caring was the most likely issue (33 per cent) not to have been properly considered in assessments.
+The State of caring report (Carers UK, 2018) noted that the need to have regular breaks from caring was the most likely issue (33 per cent) not to have been properly considered in assessments.
 Many carers don’t get breaks because they don’t have information about them or know what’s possible.
 If they are only presented with limited options – because social workers or assessors aren’t aware or aren’t confident – then they may feel those options aren’t suitable.
-Sometimes carers do not feel they can be honest about their need for a break, but must be seen to be ‘coping’, or they don’t recognise their own need for a break.
+Sometimes carers do not feel they can be open and honest about their need for a break.
+Many feel they must be seen to be ‘coping’, or they don’t recognise their own need for a break.